4shbul/gridstudio/README.md

 # Start production server
 npm start
 ```

-Open [http://localhost:3000](http://localhost:3000) to see your application running.

-## 🤖 Powered by Z.ai

 This scaffold is optimized for use with [Z.ai](https://chat.z.ai) - your AI assistant for: